Coach Kill 2012 Signing Day Press Conference Transcript - 2.1.12

 But hopefully we'll do that, you know.
 I feel that if we don't, you know, it will be somebody else talking at the press conference.
 You know, we've got to do a good job of what we're doing, and that's why I think we spend so much time in the recruiting process, try to get to as many people as we could, make sure we're making the right decisions.

 There's no perfect science.
 I'm sure there are some people that are really, really happy with us.
 There will be some people that, you know, maybe we didn't offer that are upset with us.
 And, I mean, it's hard.
 I'd like to offer a bunch of them, but we just can't.
-We try to do the best we can and always gotta go back, gotta do what's best for the University of Minnesota and what we're trying to do here and build a program.
+We try to do the best we can and always gotta go back, gotta do what's best for the

 I certainly will tell you recruiting started -- ladies, it was a Monday, correct?
 Jackie?
 We came in here, recruiting started.
 I walked in this door about two weeks ago when our kids came back in.
-I took a video, I put it up on the deal, and a group of people back at Southern Illinois made a documentary of what we did there.
+I took a video, I put it up on the deal, and a group of people back at

 It was almost like -- when we played it to our football team, it was about 30 minutes, and it was almost eerie.
 I was saying the same things to the same people that I'm saying right now.

 Then after that, we put a book on every deal called Uncommon by Tony Dungy.
 He's one of ours.
 That's gonna be my class.
 I'm teaching that class, because we're going to be uncommon, different than everybody in the Big 10.